-Sertoli-Leydig cell tumor is a rare cancer of the ovaries.
-The cancer cells produce and release a male sex hormone.
+Sertoli-Leydig cell tumor (SLCT) is a rare cancer of the ovaries.
+The cancer cells produce and release a male sex hormone called testosterone.

 The exact cause of this tumor is not known.
 Changes (mutations) in genes may play a role.

 SLCT occur most often in young women 20 to 30 years old.
 But the tumor can occur at any age.

 The Sertoli cells are normally located in the male reproductive glands (the testes).
 They feed sperm cells.
-The Leydig cells, also located in the testes, release a male sex hormone called testosterone.
+The Leydig cells, also located in the testes, release a male sex hormone.

 These cells are also found in a woman's ovaries, and in very rare cases lead to cancer.
-A Sertoli-Leydig cell tumor is a cancer that starts in the female ovaries, usually in younger women.
+SLCT starts in the female ovaries.
 The cancer cells release a male sex hormone.
 As a result, the woman may develop symptoms such as:

 - A deep voice